rbliu/Memo-Linux/CentOS/ftp_setup.md

 listen=YES
 use_localtime=YES
 ```
-Here I only allow real user to access.
+Here I only allow real users to access ftp.

 * To enable and restart vsftp:
 ```